invasy/invasy/README.md

 # Vasiliy Polyakov

-- Software engineer (C++/Qt, Scala, Python) with expertise in CI/CD and DevOps.
+- Software engineer (C++/Qt, Scala, Python) with over a decade of experience.
+- Seasoned automation specialist with expertise in CI/CD and DevOps.
 - Passionate about parallel and high performance computing.
 - FOSS and GNU/Linux enthusiast in [PermLUG] ([@permlug]).
 - Machine learning and robotics enthusiast.